-Mrs C Harding-Jack is the Head of Special Needs with line responsibility for the day to day co-ordination of the provision and overall responsibility for Special Needs.
+Mrs C Harding-Jack is the Head of Special Needs with overall responsibility for Special Needs.
+Mrs B Cash is the SENCO with line responsibility for the day to day co-ordination of the provision.

 When the needs of individual students have been assessed, it may become necessary to target additional resources to facilitate learning.
 A Learning Support Team, (see Annex B), has been established to enable teachers in the Areas of Experience to: